 But in the last few days I’ve had a return of mopeyness.
 My appetite is low; I’m not getting joy from food like I was before; I’m dreading meals, and having to take food as if medicinally.
 I feel queasy and on the verge of weepiness.
 (In case it is occurring to you, as it often belatedly occurs to me: no, I’m early-mid-cycle.)
 I have non-knee aches as well as knee aches, and I feel like there’s no comfortable position to be in, and I’m sick of all my nests.
 I’d thought I’d be itching to go back to my job, but I feel like I never want to go back there again.
 The days feel long, and I look forward to bedtime and also dread it because I know I’ll keep waking up.
 I tried sleeping in my bed instead of in the recliner, and both nights of that were so miserable I’ve gone back to the recliner.
 Everything is fine and going on schedule, but it feels like it’s not.
-I don’t know why I’d feel worse NOW than in the first week, when I remember feeling chipper despite being in so much pain and at one point literally peeing my pants in the middle of the night and needing to somehow change clothes and clean up while managing a numb heavy useless leg and a walker.
+I don’t know why I’d feel worse NOW than in the first week, when I remember feeling chipper despite being in so much pain and at one point literally peeing my pants in the middle of the night (the nurse warned me that can happen after a spinal block) and needing to somehow change clothes and clean up while managing a numb heavy useless leg and a walker.
 The opioids probably helped, even though at the time I would have said I felt nothing from them in terms of mood or attitude.
 Or maybe it was just the relief of having the surgery over with, and being now on the healing part, and everything being so novel and kind of interesting.
 Now the novelty has worn off.

 I don’t know what’s the matter with me.
 I told the physical therapist, and she said that in her experience (she’s had multiple operations herself, which is how she got interested in being a physical therapist), any time they cut into you down to the joint/bone, especially if they take out a piece of you and put in a new piece, you should plan on it being 6 months to a year before you feel like yourself again.
 It takes six months, she said, before your body coats the new joint in a layer that lets the body see the joint as Belonging To Self.
 Right now there is still a stranger in my midst, as far as my body is concerned.
 She said take more naps, if I can; she said the body experiences the surgery as severe trauma, and it needs rest to help it recover.
 I tried not to cry while she was talking.